An update on visiting at Ashford and St Peter’s Hospitals

 If you are unhappy with your sleeping area or bathroom facilities from a privacy and dignity point of view please speak with the Ward Manager or Matron.

 Information about meal times is available in the “Welcome to your Ward” leaflet, which you will be given on admission.
-Our daily menus are available by clicking here.
+Our daily menus are available on our patient meals page.

 If light snacks are brought in by your relatives, please ensure that ‘sell by’ dates are valid and that the food package is marked with your name.